chriseyre2000/kino_wardley/Syntax.md

 The initial syntax was inspired by onlinewardleymaps.com and is largely compatible.
 It is now beginning to diverge, but does agree on anything used on the tea shop example.

+Compatability is why locations are [visibility, evolution] where labels are the other way around [evolution, visibility].
+Locations are in the 0-1 range where as labels are pixels.

 Typically KinoWardley.Output is fed a specification that looks like this:

 ```